SleepySheepy172/doggo-booker/README.md

 # doggo-booker
-An app to reserve times with Mackerel the puppy
+An app to reserve times with Mackerel the puppy!